10 Of 36

 What Does "10 of 36" Mean?

 Simply put, "10 of 36" refers to a selection process where you choose 10 items from a total pool of 36 distinct items.
-The order in which you choose these 10 items doesn't matter; it's the combination of 10 items selected from the larger set of 36 that's crucial.
+So the order in which you choose these 10 items doesn't matter; it's the combination of 10 items selected from the larger set of 36 that's crucial.
 This is a classic combinatorial problem, a fundamental concept in mathematics.

 Calculating the Possibilities: Combinations and Factorials